-Jammy Church takes place between 10.30 a.m and 12.30 p.m. and is our once monthly activity session for children, their families and the young at heart.
-All are welcome.
-There will be informal Worship, various activities and crafts to take part in and some food to eat.
+On Saturday we will be holding our Harvest Jammy Church.Jammy Church is an activity session for children, their families and the young at heart.
+There will be various activities and crafts to take part in and some food to eat.
 You do not need to attend all the session; you could just pop in to see what we are up to.

 More information can be found on the Jammy Church Facebook page.

 On Sunday at 10.30 a.m. the Harvest Festival Service will be conducted by Rev. Geoffrey Scarlett.
 Harvest Festival marks the end of the main Harvest season.
 We give thanks to God for the crops that have been grown and celebrate the hard work involved in reaping them.

 At some point on both days people will be given an opportunity to donate food to the Basics Bank and St Dismas, a Charity that helps the Homeless.

 More information about the basics bank can be found at http://www.southamptoncitymission.co.uk/basics-bank

 if you wish to donate some Food please bring some with you.
 In the past the Charity has been given lots of Baked Beans so if you can another product would be appreciated.
 Donating is not compulsory you are very welcome to join us over the weekend whether or not you donate.